TeachPendant

 Creating Teach Points

-Access TeachPendant mode from the PF400 control interface
+- Access TeachPendant mode from PF400 control interface

-Set the arm to free mode and manually position the arm at a desired location.
+- Set arm to free mode and manually position at desired location.
+Refine using ‘Jog Control’ tool

 Motion Profile Configuration

-- Speed: Peak motion speed specified as a percentage of the nominal speed.
+- Speed: Peak motion speed as % of nominal speed

-- Speed2: Secondary speed for Cartesian moves, expresses as a percentage of the nominal speed.
+- Speed2: Secondary speed for Cartesian moves as % of nominal speed

 Building Sequences

-Sequences are just collections of robot commands that are executed in sequential order.
-This allows you to reuse commons sequences across and within protocols.
-For example: Get Plate from Bioshake, Place Plate on Bioshake.
+Sequences are collections of robot commands executed sequentially, allowing reuse across and within protocols (e.g., Get Plate from Bioshake, Place Plate on Bioshake).

 Safety Warning: Always ensure the robot workspace is clear before running a sequence.
 Use slow speeds when testing new sequences and maintain visual contact with the robot at all times.